newrelic-experimental/fy24sko-change-tracking/lab_guide/2_GITHUB ACTION.md

 >*In this image, we've focused on the New Relic License Key, but you'll need to create a second secret for your User API Key; following the same procedure.*

-5. When you're finished, you should have the API key and License key secrets shown here. *(We'll make the Entity GUID secret in the next lab section)*
+5. When you're finished, you should have the API key and License key secrets shown here.

 <p align="center">
   <img src="./images/action-secrets_3.jpg" alt="GitHub secret results">